zer0cache/matic-docs/docs/validate/economics.md

 Yearly incentive as mentioned above is to be considered absolute, which means irrespective of the overall stake or the target bonding rate in the network, the said amount will be given out as a reward to all signers periodically.

-In Matic, there is an additional element of committing periodic checkpoints (a Merkle tree hash representation of the Matic sidechain blocks) to the Ethereum mainnet.
+In Polygon, there is an additional element of committing periodic checkpoints (a Merkle tree hash representation of the Polygon sidechain blocks) to the Ethereum mainnet.
 This is a major part of the validator responsibilities and they are incentivized to perform this activity.
 This constitutes a cost to the validator which is unique to a Layer 2 solution such as ours.
 We strive to accommodate this cost in the validator staking reward payout mechanism as a bonus to be paid to the proposer, who is responsible for committing the checkpoint.
 Rewards minus the bonus is to be shared among all stakers; proposer and signers, proportionally.

 ## How is proposer bonus calculated?
 Let’s have a look at a scenario affecting the checkpoint cost with the following assumptions: